BJP's UP MLA Surendra Singh accuses party MP Virendra Singh Mast of grabbing land | Politics

 BJP's UP MLA Surendra Singh accuses party MP Virendra Singh Mast of grabbing land

-The BJP's Uttar Pradesh MLA Surendra Singh has accused party MP Virendra Singh Mast of grabbing land and said he will sit on a 101-hour fast so that the parliamentarian and the district magistrate of Ballia good sense prevails.
+The BJP's Uttar Pradesh MLA Surendra Singh has accused party MP Virendra Singh Mast of grabbing land and said he will sit on a 101-hour fast so that good sense prevails in the parliamentarian and the district magistrate of Ballia.

 The Bairia legislator has also alleged that District Magistrate H P Shahi was working under pressure from the MP.